vodquang96/django-anymail/docs/esps/sendgrid.rst

 .. rubric:: SENDGRID_GENERATE_MESSAGE_ID

-Whether Anymail should generate a Message-ID for messages sent through SendGrid, to facilitate event tracking.
+Whether Anymail should generate a UUID for each message sent through SendGrid, to facilitate status tracking.
+The UUID is attached to the message as a SendGrid custom arg named "anymail_id" and made available as :attr:`anymail_status.message_id <anymail.message.AnymailMessage.anymail_status>` on the sent message.

 Default ``True``.
-You can set to ``False`` to disable this behavior.
+You can set to ``False`` to disable this behavior, in which case sent messages will have a `message_id` of ``None``.
 See :ref:`Message-ID quirks <sendgrid-message-id>` below.